GlacioHack/xdem/docs/source/robuststats.rst

+.. _robuststats:

 Robust statistics
 ==================

 Digital Elevation Models often contain outliers that hamper further analysis.
 In order to deal with outliers, ``xdem`` integrates `robust statistics <https://en.wikipedia.org/wiki/Robust_statistics>`_ methods at different levels.
-For instance, those can be used robustly fit functions necessary to perform alignment (:ref:`coreg`, :ref:`biascorr`), or to provide robust statistical measures equivalent to the mean, the standard deviation or the covariance of a sample when dealing with :ref:`spatialstats`.
+For instance, those can be used robustly fit functions necessary to perform alignment (see :ref:`coregistration`, :ref:`biascorr`), or to provide robust statistical measures equivalent to the mean, the standard deviation or the covariance of a sample when dealing with :ref:`spatialstats`.

 The downside of robust statistical measures is that those can yield less precise estimates for small samples sizes and, in some cases, hide patterns inherent to the data by smoothing.
-As a consequence, when outliers exhibit idenfiable patterns, it is better to first resort to outlier filtering (:ref:`filters`) and perform analysis using traditional statistical measures.
+As a consequence, when outliers exhibit idenfiable patterns, it is better to first resort to outlier filtering (see :ref:`filters`) and perform analysis using traditional statistical measures.

 .. contents:: Contents